 • Demographic research

-Up to five fellowships of $28,000 are awarded to doctoral candidates enrolled in an accredited program at a U.S. university.
-Grant recipients may be required to present their work to the Social Security Administration in Washington, DC or Baltimore.
+Up to three $28,000 fellowships are awarded to doctoral candidates enrolled in an accredited program at a U.S. university.
+Grant recipients may be required to present their work to the Social Security Administration in Washington, DC or Baltimore, MD.

-The 2017 Dissertation Fellowship Program deadline is January 31, 2017.
-Download the proposal guidelines and the dissertation committee chair form to prepare for this year’s application.
+The 2018 Dissertation Fellowship Program deadline is January 31, 2018.
+Download the proposal guidelines and the dissertation committee chair form to start preparing your application and check back this fall for the application forms.
 Review sample proposals that received awards: Sample 1, Sample 2.

 “Virtual Office Hours” Service